Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Format.md

 # Directory Control

 The following node allows to control the directories used to generate the output files.

->**Note:** This control is only possible at `csolution.yml` level.

 ## `output-dirs:`